 Design Consistency: Building Trust Through Visuals

+Software startup pitch deck design should maintain visual consistency to build investor trust.
 Consistency in design signals professionalism and attention to detail.
 Use the same color palette, font family, and iconography throughout your deck.
-Align your visual style with your brand’s personality—whether it’s bold and innovative or calm and trustworthy.
+Align your visual style with your brand’s personality, whether it’s bold and innovative or calm and trustworthy.
 Consistent slide layouts make your story easier to follow and help investors focus on your message rather than the medium.

 Storytelling Techniques That Convert